 Additionally, American university culture places a high value on academic integrity and honesty in your work.
 Familiarize yourself with UW–Madison’s academic integrity guidelines.

 University culture relies on student independence which is expected by many faculty and programs.
 Be prepared to talk openly with program administrators and your instructors about any problems you are facing.
 Faculty and staff generally appreciate proactive students.
 Academic pressures can be very high, so don’t wait until the last minute to talk with someone about any issues you may have.
 If your professor is unable or unwilling to help you, you can also consult the program chair.
-You can always seek assistance from the Dean of Students Office or from the Office of Academic Services (gsacserv@grad.wisc.edu) in the Graduate School.
+You can always seek assistance from the Office of Student Assistance and Support or from the Office of Academic Services (gsacserv@grad.wisc.edu) in the Graduate School.
 Do not hesitate to ask for help.

 Adjusting